matthewgthomas/family-structure-generator/README.md

 You will manually need to remove all occurrences of `[`, `,` and `]` from `families.txt` before using the file.

 Finally, import `families.txt` into the Optimal Birth Intervals Visual Studio project to use in the model.

+The code, as is, will create all possible combinations of child ages for kids up to 14 years old with a birth interval of 2 years.
+To change the uppermost child ages, change the value of K in the code before running.